Symbolic Summation of Multivariate Rational Functions: The existence problem of telescopers

-whenever $e_\ell(t)\in\bK(t)$ and $f,g_i\in\bK(t,\vx)$.
-This completes our proof. \end{proof} Let $f=a/d^j$ be in the form~\eqref{EQ:red-ts} with $\rank (G_{t,d}/G_d)=1$.
+Let $f=a/d^j$ be in the form~\eqref{EQ:red-ts} with $\rank (G_{t,d}/G_d)=1$.
 By Theorem~\ref{THM:telescopers}, there are two cases according to whether $G_d$ is trivial or not.
 If $G_d=\{{\bf1}\}$, then $a/d^j$ has a telescoper of type $(\si_t;\si_{x_1},\ldots,\si_{x_n})$ if and only if there exists a nonzero operator $L\in\bK(t)\<T_0>$ such that $L(a)=0$.
 This problem is solved by Proposition~\ref{PROP:separation}.
 If $G_d$ is nontrivial, we can apply the transformation in Proposition~\ref{PROP:telescopers} to reduce the existence problem of telescopers to that of fewer variables.
 Moreover, the general existence of telescopers of type $(\tau_0;\tau_1,\ldots,\tau_n)$ for rational functions has also been solved.